 Yeongeum Jorim (Lotus Root Chips)

-Similar to the dried seaweed snacks, but less sea-flavoured, these lotus root chips are high in fibre, minerals and vitamins.
-Usually cooked in soy sauce and corn syrup, the final result is a fine balance between sweet and savoury, with the perfect level of crunch.
+Like dried seaweed snacks but less sea-flavored, these lotus root chips are high in fiber, minerals, and vitamins.
+Usually cooked in soy sauce and corn syrup, the final result is a delicate balance between sweet and savory, with the perfect level of crunch.
 Not only this, but it is incredibly easy (and cheap!) to make.

 Biteu Jeonggwa (Beetroot Confection)

-Jeonggwa is a traditional Korean confection, and common recipes use ginger, lotus, carrots, apricots, bamboo shoots or winter melon.
-However, when using beetroot for this snack, it is not as sweet, making it healthier and containing less calories.
-Many beetroot recipes contain lemon juice, so the mixture between the sweet earthy beetroot and an element of citrous acidity.
+Jeonggwa is a traditional Korean snack, and common recipes use ginger, lotus, carrots, apricots, bamboo shoots, or winter melon.
+However, using beetroot for this Korean food is not as sweet, making it healthier and containing fewer calories.
+Many beetroot recipes contain lemon juice, so the mixture between the sweet earthy beetroot and an element of citrus acidity.

 Yul-Lan (Chestnut Cookies)

-Although a very seasonal snack, these chestnut cookies are one of the most exciting parts of fall.
-They are virtually just crushed chestnuts, with a bit of cinnamon and honey to give it that extra autumnal touch.
-They are very rich in protein and extremely filling, so one of these cookies when you are hungry is enough to keep you going for a few hours at least.
+Although a seasonal snack, these chestnut cookies are one of the most exciting parts of fall.
+They are virtually just crushed chestnuts with a bit of cinnamon and honey to give them that extra autumnal touch.
+They are very rich in protein and incredibly filling, so one of these cookies, when you are hungry, is enough to keep you going for a few hours at least.